pointpats.random.poisson

 hullA geometry-like object

-This encodes the “space” in which to simulate the normal pattern.
+This encodes the “space” in which to simulate the poisson pattern.
 All points will lie within this hull.
-Supported values are: - a bounding box encoded in a numpy array as numpy.array([xmin, ymin, xmax, ymax]) - an (N,2) array of points for which the bounding box will be computed & used - a shapely polygon/multipolygon - a scipy convexh hull
+Supported values are: - a bounding box encoded as numpy.array([xmin, ymin, xmax, ymax]) - an (N,2) array of points for which the bounding box will be computed & used - a shapely polygon/multipolygon - a scipy convex hull

 intensityfloat